vub-dl/SLGrad/Backbones/README.md

 # Backbones: overview

 This folder contains the code related to the neural networks used as a backbone in the experiments performed on the different datasets.
-Currently, the following backbones:
+Currently, the folder provides code for conducting experiments with the following backbones:

 - **MTNET:** standard neural network with a flexible number of shared and task-specific layers for multiple regression tasks.
 Used for experiments on Toy data.